AstrowareAI/cogwatch/HACKATHON_SUBMISSION.md

 We discovered early intervention (2026) is 3x more effective than delayed action (2028).
 This defines a 2-year critical window for maximally effective response.

-**4. First testable predictions for accountability** Our model predicts Q1 2025 cognitive index = 95.7±0.3, enabling near-term validation.
+**4. First testable predictions for accountability** Our model predicts Q4 2025 cognitive index = 95.4±0.4, enabling near-term validation (December 2025).
 Quarterly updates will test forecasting accuracy in real-time.

 **Summary**: We found cognitive decline doubled post-ChatGPT (0.28 → 0.55 pts/year), modeled the trajectory with historical validation, and identified a closing 2-year intervention window.
 This is not speculation—it's mathematical projection from observed data.